Unidan: Reddit

 Eisenkop, using the pseudonym Unidan, had been answering biology-related questions on Reddit for several years, when an Ask Me Anything ("AMA", a Q&A style event hosted on Reddit) he did in 2013 made it to the front page of Reddit.
 Thereafter, his popularity rose and he became one of the most recognizable Reddit users.
 Eisenkop's popularity and visibility on Reddit garnered him many science education-related job offers, such as with Mental Floss.

 Vote fraud and site ban

-In July 2014, Eisenkop's Unidan account was banned from Reddit for using alternate (or "sockpuppet") accounts.
+In July 2014, Eisenkop's Unidan account was banned from Reddit for using alternate (or "sock puppet") accounts.
 The accounts were used to upvote his own submissions and downvote submissions made by other users that were posted around the same time and were potentially attracting attention away from his own.
-He also used them during discussions in which he upvoted his own comments and downvoted comments from users with which he was debating.
-Reddit community manager Alex Angel (cupcake1713) described Unidan's actions as "pretty blatant vote manipulation, which is against our site rules," and The Daily Dot wrote that "Unidan's fall adds him to a list of power users who have abused their influence of Reddit's system for their own benefit."
+He also used them during discussions in which he upvoted his own comments and downvoted comments from users whom he was debating.
+Reddit community manager Alex Angel (cupcake1713) described Unidan's actions as "pretty blatant vote manipulation, which is against our site rules", and The Daily Dot wrote that "Unidan's fall adds him to a list of power users who have abused their influence of Reddit's system for their own benefit".